DANS-KNAW/easy-bag-store-lib/docs/04_tutorial.md

 we could come up with, therefore, was just storing these bags in a directory on the file system.
 This is essentially what a bag store is.
 However, to support all the above properties we had to put on some additional constraints.
 As we go along I will introduce these constraints one by one and explain how they support the properties.
-I shall use the high-lighted words a mnemonics to refer back to the items on the list.
+I shall use the high-lighted words as mnemonics to refer back to the items on the list.

 [Appendix I] tries to give a more elaborate justification for above list of properties.